deepakkum21/Python/PythonAdvance/1 Class.md

                     MyClass.getCollegeName()    # class method can be called using className

 ## Static Method:-
+- static method can be used when we are not using both static variable and instance variable.
 -               class MyClass:
                     ''' This class is regarding static method''' collegeName = 'ABC'